Lobuche east Peak Climbing - 18 Days

 Am I likely to get altitude sickness on this expedition?

-As the elevation on this expedition exceeds 6000m, the possibilities of getting altitude sickness are generally high.
+As the elevation on this expedition exceeds 6000m, the possibility of getting altitude sickness are generally high.
 You will have less contact with oxygen as you summit the top of Lobuche East Peak.
 However, we have designed the itinerary in a way that you get a proper time to acclimatize.
 Our guides have years of experience handling this kind of situation as they are trained well in using first-aid kits.

 Plus, our guides will carry emergency oxygen with a regulator and mask while climbing to receive immediate help when you need it.
 In case your situation worsens, we will carry out the emergency rescue evacuation as per the company’s rule.